anjireddy-kata/interview-questions/xamarin.md

 Ans:
 Xamarin has two approaches for app development.
 These are

-Xamarin.Forms:
+###### Xamarin.Forms
 Xamarin.Forms is a framework which is used to build the user interface in the mobile application.

 Forms are the choices for the developers who want to create one application for all the separate mobile platforms, which are Windows, iOS, and Android.
 Xamarin.Forms allows the developer to create just one UI which can be used across all platforms like Android, iOS, and Windows.

+###### Xamarin Native
-Xamarin Native: This approach is used in those scenarios when we want to create a separate version of the same App for different platforms.
+This approach is used in those scenarios when we want to create a separate version of the same App for different platforms.
 Developers can use Xamarin.iOS, Xamarin.Android and Xamarin.Windows libraries to create the applications for each particular platform.

 ### Q5: What is XAML and what are the advantages of XAML?
 Ans:
 XAML stands for the Extensible Application Markup Language.
 XAML allows you to define the user interface in Xamarin.
 Forms application use the markup language rather than code. i.e. In xamarin, you use XAML to define the UI and .NET code to define the business logic.

-Advantages:
+**Advantages:**
 XAML gives a clean division between an application and its code.
 Thus, it enables a clear developer-designer workflow.
 XAML has the parent-child hierarchy of user-interface objects with greater visual simplicity.